 Was this a historic budget?
 The UK government, yesterday, announced ambitious economic plans.
 Billions and billions will be spent across the country to fight Covid-19 and fund the future.

 Controlling the coronavirus.
-At least £12 billion will be spent to combat the spread of Covid-19, providing a short-term vaccination for the economy.
+At least £12 billion will be spent to combat the spread of Covid-19, providing a short term vaccination for the economy.
 Of this, £5bn will go to the NHS, with more available if necessary.
-Meanwhile, £7 billion will go to those workers and businesses affected by the outbreak.

 Taxing big companies.
 Corporation tax rates, which previous Tory governments had said would keep falling, will stay at 19%.
 Additionally, the government will be enforcing an extra 2% tax on the UK revenues of major digital players like Facebook and Google – despite US opposition.

 Infrastructure bonanza.
-Acknowledging that talent is spread evenly across the country but that opportunity is not, the chancellor announced that over £600 billion will be spent on roads, railways, communications, schools, and power networks all over the UK.
+The chancellor announced that over £600 billion will be spent on roads, railways, communications, schools, and power networks all over the UK.
 This includes millions of potholes being filled in, and 40 new hospitals being built.